Ewan McGregor

+While studying drama at the Guildhall School of Music and Drama, McGregor began his career with a leading role in the British series Lipstick on Your Collar (1993).
+He gained international recognition for starring as drug addict Mark Renton in Trainspotting (1996) and as Obi-Wan Kenobi in the Star Wars prequel trilogy (1999–2005).
+His career progressed with starring roles in the musical Moulin Rouge!
+(2001), action film Black Hawk Down (2001), fantasy film Big Fish (2003), and thriller Angels and Demons (2009).
+He was praised for his performances in the thriller The Ghost Writer (2010) and the romantic comedy Salmon Fishing in the Yemen (2011).

-In 2018, McGregor won a Golden Globe Award for Best Actor – Miniseries or Television Film for his dual role as brothers Ray and Emmit Stussy in the third season of FX anthology series Fargo, and received Golden Globe nominations for Best Actor – Musical or Comedy for both Moulin Rouge! and Salmon Fishing in the Yemen.
-McGregor has also starred in theatre productions of Guys and Dolls (2005–2007) and Othello (2007–2008).
-In 2021, he portrayed fashion designer Halston in a Netflix miniseries Halston for which he won a Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie.
-He returned as Obi-Wan in the 2022 Disney+ miniseries Obi-Wan Kenobi.
+McGregor made his directorial debut with the crime film American Pastoral (2016), in which he also starred.
+For his dual role as brothers Ray and Emmit Stussy in the third season of the anthology series Fargo (2017), he won the Golden Globe Award for Best Actor – Miniseries or Television Film.
+He portrayed Lumière in Beauty and the Beast (2017), and played the title role in Christopher Robin (2018), Dan Torrance in Doctor Sleep (2019), and Black Mask in Birds of Prey (2020).
+He reprised his role as Kenobi in the 2022 miniseries Obi-Wan Kenobi, and won a Primetime Emmy Award for Outstanding Lead Actor for his portrayal of fashion designer Halston in the miniseries Halston (2021).

-McGregor was ranked number 36 on Empire magazine's "The Top 100 Movie Stars of All Time" list in 1997.
-In a 2004 poll for the BBC, He was named the fourth most influential person in British culture.
-IndieWire named McGregor one of the best actors never to have received an Academy Award nomination.
-McGregor has been involved in charity work and has served as an ambassador for UNICEF UK since 2004.
-He became an American citizen in 2016.
+McGregor starred in theatre productions of Guys and Dolls (2005–2007) and Othello (2007–2008).
+He has been involved in charity work and has served as an ambassador for UNICEF UK since 2004.

+McGregor also appeared in the motorcycle-travel documentary series Long Way Round, Long Way Down, Long Way Up, and Long Way Home.

 Early life

-McGregor was born on 31 March 1971 in Perth, Scotland, and was raised in nearby Crieff.
+Ewan Gordon McGregor was born on 31 March 1971 in Perth, Scotland, and was raised in nearby Crieff.
 His mother, Carol Diane (née Lawson), is a retired teacher at Crieff High School and latterly deputy head teacher at Kingspark School in Dundee.
 His father, James Charles Stewart "Jim" McGregor, is a retired physical education teacher and careers master at the independent Morrison's Academy in Crieff.
 He has an older brother, Colin (born 1969), a former Tornado GR4 pilot in the Royal Air Force.
 His uncle is actor Denis Lawson and his aunt by marriage was actress Sheila Gish, which makes him a step-cousin of Gish's actress daughters, Kay Curram and Lou Gish.

-McGregor attended Morrison's Academy.
+For his education, McGregor attended Morrison's Academy.
 After leaving school at the age of 16, he worked as a stagehand at Perth Theatre and studied a foundation course in drama at Kirkcaldy College of Technology, before moving to London to study drama at the Guildhall School of Music and Drama when he was 18 years old.